 You can use a similar strategy with your air conditioner.
 When you know the next day is predicted to be very hot, get a jump on the day by cooling your home during the night.
-The following day, the air conditioner won't have to work at hard trying to keep the temperature down.
+The following day, the air conditioner won’t have to work as hard trying to keep the temperature down.

 Make sure your ducts aren’t leaking air

 Ventilation modifications can save you anywhere from 17 to 35% on your electric bill when ducts are sealed up.
 If your home is already well insulated and sealed, you will experience less energy savings than someone whose home is poorly insulated and poorly sealed, but you will still experience energy savings of between 5 and 10%.

 There are common areas where ducts tend to leak especially in mobile homes.
 Sleeve connections, end caps and floor registers are all common spots where joints may allow air to escape.

 If your summer energy bills seem to be excessively high, it can be well worth hiring a company contractor to perform a duct pressure test.
 This will identify whether you have leaks in your air–conditioning supply ducts.
 Once these have been identified, our qualified employees can provide you with a quote for how much it will cost to bring your home’s duct system into energy–efficient status.